OpenFreeEnergy/openfe/news/multi-unit-afe.rst

-* The absolute free energy protocols have been broken into multiple protocol units, allowing for setup, run, and analysis to happen separately in the future when relevant changes to protocol execution are made.
+* The absolute free energy protocols have been broken into multiple protocol units, allowing for setup, run, and analysis to happen separately in the future when relevant changes to protocol execution are made (PR #1776).

 **Deprecated:**